conda/conda/docs/source/get-started/download.rst

 * MD5:  fciv.exe C:\path\to\file.ext
 * SHA1: fciv.exe –sha1 C:\path\to\file.ext

-Note: replace md5sum or sha1sum with the actual sum.
+NOTE: replace md5sum or sha1sum with the actual sum.

-Note: replace the C:\path\to\file.ext with the actual path, filename and extension.
+NOTE: replace the C:\path\to\file.ext with the actual path, filename and extension.